slemanz/CPP_DUMP/COMPREHENSIVE/DEPTH/19_overload/README.md

 data member variables, then those variables will point to the same memory.
 We must come up with a custom way of assignment... so let's head to the editor to discuss the syntax...

+### Addition and Subtraction

+To overload the addition operator for a class, you define a member function named `operator+`.

+Similarly, to overload the subtraction operator, you define a member function named `operator-`.